-The National Aboriginal HIPPY Advisory Committee will develop a work plan, identify activities to address each recommendation and will approve clear timeframes to guide the completion of each task.
-It is recognized that a national Aboriginal HIPPY framework is needed that includes fundamental principles for supporting First Nations, Urban First Nations, Inuit and Métis Communities that:
+The National Indigenous HIPPY Advisory Committee will develop a work plan, identify activities to address each recommendation and will approve clear timeframes to guide the completion of each task.
+It is recognized that a national Indigenous HIPPY framework is needed that includes fundamental principles for supporting First Nations, Urban First Nations, Inuit and Métis Communities that:

-- May benefit from an awareness of Aboriginal HIPPY.
+- May benefit from an awareness of Indigenous HIPPY.

-- Have an interest in learning about the benefits of Aboriginal HIPPY.
+- Have an interest in learning about the benefits of Indigenous HIPPY.

 - Desire implementation but lack capacity or adequate resources towards implementation.